GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythNotes.md

 Carol's path is the creative mytholgoy, the witer, the land-locked pirate imagination.
 The Joyce advisor that Helen has always had the Joyce inside and her post-doctorate minute 22 episode one thesis was very very short and Twitter-like but sincere: Finnegans Wake has it all.
 No other book compares in art vs. reality.
 Nonfiction vs. fiction.
 If you make even one single person happy, unified nonfiction with Wake / Woke.

+OPERA_A ToDo researach: Woman writer of men...
+Kings Quest walktrhough... was it the One Eye / Short Eye YouTuber who covered how Cedric warns you way from path or the trees and hatchen.
+But the warning are bullshit?
+Like the warnings before he took the river path?
+Anyway.

 &nbsp;

 # Programmed songs into Hive Minds